OleSkaar/Plunder/Index/Combat.md

 ### Grapple
 Grab your opponent.
 Roll against your Strength target modified by the target’s Defense.
 Failure means you get hit, damage equals 10 minus your result.
 If you succeed, you and your opponent gain the Grappling condition.
 You may move with your opponent.
 In subsequent Melee phases, your opponent may roll Strength to break free.

+### Push
+When you successfully attack an opponent in melee, you can push them backwards up to 10 feet, following them as they get pushed.

 ### Rally
 Inspire your party by taking the lead.
 While moving towards the enemy, roll Courage modified by highest number of HD among the enemies.
 Restore a number of Hit Points among members of your party equal to the margin of success, divided as you choose.